knpuniversity/oauth2-client-bundle/README.md

 But often, you will want to actually authenticate that user: log them into your system.
-In that case, instead of putting all of the logic in `connectCheckAction()` as shown above, you'll leave that blank and create an Authenticator which will hold similar logic.
+In that case, instead of putting all of the logic in `connectCheckAction()` as shown above, you'll leave that blank and create an authenticator which will hold similar logic.

 Now you can use the new Symfony Authenticator system (available **since Symfony 5.2**, don't use it before this version) to login in your app.
 For legacy Symfony versions, use